Shubhi66302/mapcreator/README.md

 - To iterate fast on a UI component, `cd` into client in a new tab and run `npm run storybook`.
 Go to `localhost:9009` to see list of components (see `BarcodeViewPopup` for an example).
 Stories are defined in `stores/index.js`.
 Stories reload much faster than hot reload of react.
 - Tests/linting is automatically done on Phabricator

-# Deployment
+# Deployment:

 - Deployment is done through Dockerfile.
-There are two deployments on VM:
+There are three deployments on VM:
     - production server on `mapcreator.labs.greyorange.com`
     - staging server on `mapcreator.labs.greyorange.com:3002`
+    - testing server(s) on `mapcreator.labs.greyorange.com:5000`

+## Recommended workflow
+- When a diff is raised, a testing instance will be created automatically (see testing server below).
+This can be used for manual testing/code review.
+- Deployment to staging can be done through phabricator.
+Go to `https://phab.greyorange.com/harbormaster/plan/10/` and click on "Run Plan Manually".
+Enter your diff id and run.
+You can save this URL as a favorite in phabricator so its easy to access.
+Check staging server to confirm its done
+- By default, you don't need to deploy to production manually.
+Once diff is landed (i.e. pushed to `master`), bitbucket will automatically run tests and then deploy to `mapcreator.labs.greyorange.com`

+## Production and Staging Server: Manual Workflow (Not Recommended)

-- Both have separate `docker-compose.yml` in `mapcreator` and `mapcreator-staging` folder at home dir
+- Both production and staging have separate `docker-compose.yml` in `mapcreator` and `mapcreator-staging` folder at home dir
 - To make staging image, run `make staging`.
 This will build image with `staging` tag and push to repo.
 - To make production image, run `make all`.
 This will build image with `latest` tag and push to repo.
     - Building an image will be slow for the first time or when either `package.json` changes.
 - To just make a image with just current commit id as tag, run `make build push`.
 - For deploying build to staging, run `make deploy-staging`.
 Then check staging server if build is running and test it out.
-    - Deployment to staging can also be done through bitbucket pipelines.
+    - It can also be done through bitbucket pipelines .
 Go to Pipelines in bitbucket repo and click on the pipeline run you want to deploy.
 This requires you to first push your feature branch to bitbucket.
-- For deploying to production, run `make deploy`.
-Then check production server to see if build is runnig.
+- To deploy to production, run `make deploy`.
+Then check production server to see if build is running.

-- By default, you don't need to deploy to production manually.
-Once pushed to `master`, bitbucket will automatically run tests and then deploy to `mapcreator.labs.greyorange.com`
+## Testing Server(s)
+- A testing nginx server is running on `mapcreator.labs.greyorange.com`.
+Whenever a diff is created, a `mapcreator-testing` job runs on jenkins that creates a build for the diff and deploys it on the testing server.
+Eg. if your diff name is `D5768`, then after build completes, jenkins will post a comment on your diff saying `Testing instance is available at http://mapcreator.labs.greyorange.com:5000/D5678`.
+Go to that URL to access your testing instance.
+This is useful for code reviews.
+- TODO: document how this setup works (nginx, testing docker network, scripts, jobs)
+- Right now testing instances need to be manually cleaned up once the code gets landed (otherwise disk gets full after a while).
+TODO: automate this properly!
+    - `ssh root@mapcreator.labs.greyorange.com`
+    - `cd testing-instance-provisioner`
+    - `REVISION=D5678 make -f Makefile.testing cleanup-testing`

 # Modifying JSON schemas